Supra-Labs/supra-dev-hub/Knowledge base/Module and Deployment.md

   );
 ```

-## ISSUE SUMMARY: Couldn't find any docs regarding sign a message using starkey wallet, any example code that I can start with?
+## ➪ ISSUE SUMMARY: sign a message using starkey wallet
+### Couldn't find any docs regarding sign a message using starkey wallet, any example code that I can start with?

-### SOLUTION SUMMARY:
+### ➥ SOLUTION SUMMARY:
 Please update to Min V 1.1.24, This Version and Above includes the signMessage function.
 Here's a code snippet for the help: